dev-backpack/cllm/cllm-website/docs/commands/set/key.md

 # key

-The `key` command is used to set the API key for the LLM API.
+The `key` command is used to set the API key for the OpenAI API.

 ## Usage